baedrik/snip721-reference-impl/README.md

 }
 ```

-### Send
+### <a name="send"></a>Send
-The Send object provides a list of tokens to transfer to one recipient address, as well as an optional memo that would be included with every logged token transfer, and an optional msg that would be included with every BatchReceiveNft or ReceiveNft ([see below](#Receiver Interface)) callback made as a result of this Send object.
+The Send object provides a list of tokens to transfer to one recipient address, as well as an optional memo that would be included with every logged token transfer, and an optional msg that would be included with every BatchReceiveNft or ReceiveNft ([see below](#receiver)) callback made as a result of this Send object.

 | Name      | Type                    | Description                                                                                                                  | Optional | Value If Omitted |
 |-----------|-------------------------|------------------------------------------------------------------------------------------------------------------------------|----------|------------------|